vplyeni/NTUDomainNameFrontend/README.md

 - **`/`** - Landing page with domain search and feature showcase
 - **`/search`** - Advanced domain search interface
 - **`/auctions`** - Browse and participate in domain auctions
+- **`/commitments`** - ✨ **NEW!** Manage all your commitments (view, cancel, track)
 - **`/my-domains`** - Manage your owned domains
 - **`/owner`** - Owner/admin dashboard
 - **`/send-tokens`** - Token transfer functionality
 - **`/debug`** - Development debugging tools

+## 🎯 Commitment Management (New Feature!)

+The `/commitments` page provides a comprehensive dashboard for managing all your auction commitments:

+### Features
+- **View All Commitments**: See all your active commitments in one place
+- **Real-time Status**: Track which commitments are revealed vs unrevealed
+- **Locked Value Display**: View the exact ETH amount locked in each commitment
+- **Timestamp Tracking**: See when each commitment was made
+- **Instant Cancellation**: Cancel any unrevealed commitment with one click for full refund
+- **Domain Tracking**: See which domain each revealed commitment was for
+- **Local Storage Backup**: Stores commitment details locally for easy access

+### How It Works
+1. Navigate to the "Manage Commitments" page from the header
+2. Connect your wallet to view your commitments
+3. Browse all your active commitments with detailed information
+4. For unrevealed commitments, click "Cancel" to get an instant refund
+5. Revealed commitments show the domain name they were revealed for

+### Security & UX
+- All cancellations follow the CEI pattern for maximum security
+- Immediate refunds with no delays
+- Transaction feedback with success/error states
+- Loading states for better user experience
+- Empty states with helpful guidance

 ## 🎨 Landing Page Features